George Cisar (baseball)

-George Cisar (August 25, 1910 – February 19, 2010) was a left fielder in Major League Baseball who played briefly for the Brooklyn Dodgers during the season.
+George Cisar (August 25, 1910 – February 19, 2010) was an American left fielder in Major League Baseball who played briefly for the Brooklyn Dodgers during the season.
 He batted and threw right-handed.

 Early life and education

 Born in Chicago and raised on the city's Southwest Side, Cisar attended Harrison Technical High School in Chicago.

 Baseball career

 Cisar began playing baseball in Chicago and eventually started going to tryouts around the country.
 In 1935, he was signed by the Brooklyn Dodgers' Leaksville-Draper-Spray Triplets minor-league team.
 After spending all of 1936 and most of 1937 in the minors, Cisar was elevated to the Dodgers in September 1937.

 In a 20–game career, Cisar posted a .207 batting average (6–for–29) with eight runs, four runs batted in, and three stolen bases without a home run.

 After baseball

 After several more years in the minors, Cisar quit baseball for good after the 1940 season and eventually served in World War II.
 After the war, he settled in Cicero, Illinois, and worked as a machinist in Chicago.

 At the time of his death, Cisar was the second oldest living MLB player.
 He is not to be confused with the American character actor of the same name who died in 1979.